 According to Department of Education data, the average student at Miller-Motte College's Augusta, Georgia campus graduated with \$25,515 in federal student debt.
 Ten years after starting classes, the average Miller-Motte Augusta student earned just \$23,000 a year.
-Just 20% of Miller-Motte Augusta
+Just 20% of Miller-Motte Augusta students had paid down any of their federal student debt three years after leaving school, compared to a national average of 46% for all colleges and universities.

-Instead, nearly a fifth (19.4%) of the 2014 cohort of Miller-Motte Augusta students had defaulted on their debt within three years of leaving school.54 The national 2014 cohort default rate is 11.5% for all colleges and universities and 15.5% for all for-profit schools.55
+Instead, nearly a fifth (19.4%) of the 2014 cohort of Miller-Motte Augusta students had defaulted on their debt within three years of leaving school. $^{54}$ The national 2014 cohort default rate is 11.5% for all colleges and universities and 15.5% for all for-profit schools. $^{55}$